hyperledger/aries-rfcs/features/0685-pickup-v2/README.md

 ### Roles

-**Mediator** - The agent that has messages waiting for pickup by the _recipient_.
+**Mediator** - The agent that has messages waiting for pickup by the _Recipient_.

 **Recipient** - The agent who is picking up messages.

 ### Flow

-`status` can be used to see how many messages are waiting.
-The Recipient sends a `status-request` message to the Mediator to request that a status is sent.

-Messages are retrieved when the Recipient  sends a `delivery_request` message to the Mediator.

-Message delivery is confirmed with a `message_received` acknowledgement, at which point the message can be removed from the mediator's queue.
+The `status-request` message is sent by the _Recipient_ to the _Mediator_ to query how many messages are pending.

+The `status` message is the response to `status-request` to communicate the state of the message queue.

+The `delivery-request` message is sent by the _Recipient_ to request delivery of pending messages.

+The `message-received` message is sent by the _Recipient_ to confirm receipt of delivered messages, prompting the _Mediator_ to clear messages from the queue.

+The `live-delivery-change` message is used to set the state of `live_delivery`.

-When live delivery is enabled, messages that arrive when an existing connection exists are delivered over the connection immediately.
+- When Live Mode is enabled, messages that arrive when an existing connection exists are delivered over the connection immediately, rather than being pushed to the queue.
+See [Live Mode](#live-mode) for more details.

 ## Reference

-Each message sent should use the ~transport decorator as follows, which has been adopted from [RFC 0092 transport return route](/features/0092-transport-return-route/README.md) protocol.
+Each message sent MUST use the `~transport` decorator as follows, which has been adopted from [RFC 0092 transport return route](/features/0092-transport-return-route/README.md) protocol.
 This has been omitted from the examples for brevity.

 ```json=
 "~transport": {